Mohsinraza23/Figma-to-Gemini-CLI/readme.md

-# 🎨✨ Connecting Figma to Gemini CLI — Student Guide
+   # 🎨✨ Connecting Figma to Gemini CLI

 A **complete step-by-step guide** to convert your Figma designs into clean, production-ready code using **Gemini CLI**.